 Fêtes au dieu Pan was engraved in reverse by Michel Guillaume Aubert, but outside of Jullienne’s Oeuvre gravé.
-It subsequently was incorporated within that corpus.
+It was later added to that corpus.
 The print was announced for sale in the April 1734 issue of the Mercure de France, p.
 753.

 Paris, collection of François Morel (banker), c.
 1720.
 Cited on the Aubert engraving: “Ce Tableau apartien à Mr Morel, Banctier”; by descent in the Morel family.

 Lyons, collection of Louis Morel de Voleine (1812-1894; author) or his son with the same name (cited by Paul Mantz, 1892).

 Paris, collection of Camille Groult (1837-1908; heir to a fortune from flour milling).
 His sale, Paris, Galerie Georges Petit, June 21-22, 1920, lot 114: “WATTEAU (JEAN-ANTOINE) . . .
 Fêtes au dieu Pan.
 A gauche, sur une hauteur boisée, des naïades se penchant sur de urnes et, à l’entrée d’une grotte qui domine un basin où croissant des Roseaux, un jeune homme est assis près d’une jeune femme ayant une guitare sur ses genoux.
 Gilles, au centre, joue de la flûte, accoudé sur un pierre.
 A ses côtés, un homme, tenant un des besicles, s’incline sur un livre près d’un mezzetin.
 A droite, deux satyres, des nymphes et deux enfants.
 L’un porte sur sa tête une corbeille de fleurs.